kinnala/scikit-fem/docs/tutorial.rst

    The visualized result of the tutorial.

-Other postprocessing  evaluate functionals, saving the result to VTK, adaptively refining the mesh, etc.
+For other examples on postprocessing see, e.g., :ref:`tetrapoisson` for saving the solution to VTK, :ref:`postprocess` and :ref:`laplacemixed` for evaluating functionals, or :ref:`adaptivepoisson` for evaluating error estimators.

+You have now finished the tutorial and continue with :ref:`stepbystep`.